Cray-HPE/docs-csm/operations/firmware/FAS_Filters.md

 The command group is the most important part of an action command and controls if the action is executed as dry-run or a live update.

-It also determines whether or not to override an operation that would normally not be executed if there is no way to return the xname/target to the previous firmware version.
+It also determines whether or not to override an operation that would normally not be executed if there is no way to return the component name (xname)/target to the previous firmware version.
 This happens if an image does not exist in the image repository.

 These filters are then applied; and then `command` parameter applies settings for the overall action.
 The swagger file is a great reference.